abhiwand/atk/api-doc/src/main/resources/python/frame/histogram.rst

 Returns
 -------
 histogram : Histogram

-    a Histogram object containing the result set.
+    A Histogram object containing the result set.
 It contains three attributes:

-    cutoffs: array of type float
+        cutoffs : array of type float
-        a list containing the edges of each bin
+            A list containing the edges of each bin.

-    hist: array of type float
+        hist : array of type float
-        a list containing count of the weighted observations found in each bin
+            A list containing count of the weighted observations found in each bin.

-    density: array of type float
+        density : array of type float
-        a list containing a decimal containing the percentage of observations found in the total set per bin
+            A list containing a decimal containing the percentage of observations found in the total set per bin.

 Examples
 --------
 Consider the following sample data set: